-Choosing a Sage coffee machine
+Choosing a Sage Espresso Machine

 Which coffee machine should you buy?

 There are lots of different Sage machines to choose from, so it’s difficult to know which machine would work perfectly in your kitchen and your life!
 We’re here to help you decide which Sage machine will be the best fit for you.
 First of all, you need to think about space.
 The Sage coffee machines tend to be quite large and hefty when compared to a cafetiere or a moka pot so we would definitely recommend measuring out how much space you have available on your kitchen counter.
-The largest (such as the Oracle) tend to be 37cm wide and 41cm deep, and the smallest (such as the Duo Temp Pro) tend to be 26cm wide and 30cm deep.
+The largest (such as the Oracle) tend to be 37cm wide and 41cm deep, and the smallest (such as the Sage the Duo Temp Pro Espresso Coffee Machine) tend to be 26cm wide and 30cm deep.

 Secondly, you need to examine how you drink coffee and what you would use this coffee machine for.

-Speed demon: If speed is of the essence, then a bean to cup machine such as the Sage Oracle Touch is your best bet.
+Speed demon: If speed is of the essence, then a bean to cup machine such as the Sage Oracle Touch Espresso Machine is your best bet.
 With this machine, you can add whole beans straight to the hopper, select your drink type from the touchscreen, and then it’ll make it quickly for you.
 There’s no faff here!